Everad/cpa-everad-book/campaigns.md

 {% endmethod %}
 {% method %}
 ###`POST /campaigns`
-Create new campaign (required fields marked with `*`).
+Create a new campaign (required fields are marked with `*`).
 Your profile should have active balance for desired offer payout currency (look at profile section).
 ```
-*offer_id - one of /offers with `available` flag active
+*offer_id - one of /offers with an `available` flag set to true
-space_id - on of /spaces
+space_id - one of /spaces
 postback_url
 postback_type - one of /lists/postback-types
 trafficback_url